International Exhibition of Arts and Manufactures

 The International Exhibition of Arts and Manufactures was a world's fair held in Dublin, Ireland in 1865 attended by almost 1 million visitors.

 Site and buildings

 Main site

-In 1862 the Duke of Leinster, Lord Talbot de Malahide and Benjamin Guinness created a Dublin Exhibition Palace and Winter Garden company to establish a Dublin exposition, the first in Dublin since the Great Industrial Exhibition (1853).
+In 1862, the Duke of Leinster, Lord Talbot de Malahide and Benjamin Guinness created the Dublin Exhibition Palace and Winter Garden Company to establish a Dublin exposition, the first in Dublin since the Great Industrial Exhibition of 1853.
 Guinness supplied the Coburg Gardens, a 15-acre site to the company, which lay between Hatch Street, Harcourt Street and Earlsfort Terrace; and they additionally leased 2 more acres for exhibition grounds.

-In 1862 the company called for designs at a cost of £35,000 or less.
-None of the submitted plans came within this cost constraint, but plans from Alfred G Jones were accepted with the proviso that they were revised.
-In the final design there were three buildings: a brick and stone building, a stone building with iron roof and an iron and glass building, the latter influenced by The Crystal Palace.
+In 1862, the company called for designs at a cost of £35,000 or less.
+None of the submitted plans came within this cost constraint, but plans from Alfred G. Jones were accepted with the proviso that they were revised.
+In the final design there were three buildings: a brick and stone building, a stone building with iron roof and an iron and glass building, the latter influenced by the Crystal Palace in London.